phusion/passenger_apt_automation/README.md

 Once packages have been built, you can test them with the test script.
 Here is an example invocation:

-    ./test -p /passenger -x trusty -d output/trusty -c cache
+    ./test -p /passenger -x bionic -d output/bionic -c cache

  * `-p` tells it where the Passenger source code is in order to find the unit tests (those aren't in the debian package).
 The code / resources / executables under test come from the debian package built by the build script.
  * `-x` tells it which distribution it should use for running the tests.
 To learn which distributions are supported, run `./test -h`.
  * `-d` tells it where to find the packages that are to be tested.
 This must point to a subdirectory in the output directory produced by the build script, and the packages must match the test environment as specified by `-x`.
-For example, if you specified `-x trusty`, and if the build script stored packages in the directory `output`, then you should pass `-d output/trusty`.
+For example, if you specified `-x bionic`, and if the build script stored packages in the directory `output`, then you should pass `-d output/bionic`.
  * `-c` tells it where the cache directory is.
 The test script caches files into this directory so that subsequent runs will be faster.

 #### Vagrant notes